drhoopoe/academic-kickstart/content/authors/admin/_index.md

 # Visitors
 ---

-Noah Gardiner is an Assistant Professor of Religious Studies at the University of South Carolina, teaching on a range of subjects relating to Islam and the academic study of religion.
-His primary research interests are in late-medieval Sufism, Islamic occultism, the science of letters and names (a.k.a. "lettrism"), and Islamic manuscripts and manuscript culture, all with a focus on the Arabic-speaking Islamic Mediterranean and its diasporas.

-This blog touches on all the topics mentioned above, as well other stuff Noah is interested in: the humanities crisis, ontologies theory, science fiction, anarchism, FOSS and Linux, and God knows what else.
+I'm an Assistant Professor of Religious Studies at the University of South Carolina, and this is my personal academic blog.
+I teach on a range of subjects relating to Islam and the academic study of religion.
+My primary research interests are in late-medieval Sufism, Islamic occultism, the science of letters and names (a.k.a. "lettrism"), and Islamic manuscripts and manuscript culture, all with a focus on the Arabic-speaking Islamic Mediterranean and its diasporas.
+You can view most of my pbulications at my [academia.edu page](https://sc.academia.edu/NoahGardiner). **This blog** touches on things related to my research as well other stuff I'm interested in, like the humanities crisis, ontologies theory, science fiction, anarchism, Linux and FOSS, and God knows what else.